Islamic University of Technology: IUT Model OIC

 IUT Model OIC was established in 2017 with a vision of providing youth a platform where they can learn more about the OIC and the Muslim world.
 The club is part of the project of OIC Youth Forum.
 The motto of IUT MODEL OIC club is "Learners today, Leaders tomorrow".
 The club helps to improve diplomatic and leadership skills as well as public speaking and critical thinking abilities of the students through various activities.

-IUT ICS- IUT International Student Community
+IUT ISC - IUT International Student Community

 IUT ISC is the oldest student body in the university.
 The ISC supports international students attending IUT.
 They organize various cultural programs.

-IUTSIKS - IUT Society of Islamic Knowledge Seekers
+IUT SIKS - IUT Society of Islamic Knowledge Seekers

 The motto of IUT Society of Islamic Knowledge Seekers is "Seeking the true knowledge of Islam".
 IUTSIKS was established in 2008.
 Initially it was called IUT Islamic Study Society.
 In 2016, it was renamed to IUTSIKS.

 International organization chapters

 IEEE IUT Student Branch

 Founded in 1963 in the US, The Institute of Electrical and Electronics Engineers (IEEE) is world's largest technical professional organization with over 420,000 members in 160 countries.
 IEEE IUT Student Branch is a chapter of the Bangladesh Section of IEEE.
 The branch was founded in 1999 by the students of EEE department.